Substance Use

 What Comes After a Halfway House?

-The sober living environment that halfway houses provide helps people model healthier routines and behaviors.
-When someone is ready to leave the sober living community, it will be far easier for them to transition to living on their own.
+The sober living environment that halfway houses provide helps people model healthier routines and behaviors, offering them a safe environment.
+When someone is ready to leave the sober living community, it will be far easier for them to transition to independent living.
 Of course, it’s important that recovery services continue to be provided to the individual to prevent relapse.

-As people strive to return to a sober life while out on their own, some things they should plan for include:
+As people strive to return to a sober life while out on their own, some things in aftercare they should plan for include:

 • Maintaining open channels of communication with loved ones and other people in their support network